 So the total cost for the sustainable model is $1.55M versus $2.67M for the commercial construction.
 Here is a graphic showing the adjusted contribution of each each area to the total cost:

 Construction with shipping containers can be significantly more affordable than traditional construction.
-As part of our global transformation approach to Highest Good housing, we are open source sharing our cost analysis for using this building method to construct a commercial-sized Shipping Container Village capable of housing up to 150 people and hosting 100s more.
+As part of our global transformation approach to Highest Good housing, we are open source sharing our cost analysis for using this building method to construct a commercial-sized Shipping Container Village with housing for 80+ people and hosting 100s more.
 By open sourcing the cost analysis for this village and all others, we desire to help people better understand the cost savings that are possible through sustainable building and creation of collaborative and open source teacher/demonstration hubs.
 These savings, when calculated for this structure as compared to the same structure built with conventional means, are estimated to reduce the cost by about 60%.